beginning of content

 • Go for your cancer screening tests when you get the reminders.

-• Have regular sight and hearing checks and falls risk assessment.
+• Have regular sight and hearing checks and falls risk assessments.

-• Aim for a healthy lifestyle by eating well, being active and limiting alcohol and smoking.
+• Aim for a healthy lifestyle by eating well, being active — try to limit your alcohol and quit smoking.

 • Have regular dental check-ups and the recommended vaccinations.

-If you are in your 70s or older, there are some things you can do to help manage and prevent health conditions that are more common at this age.
+If you are in your 70s or older, there are some health screening tests you can do to help manage and prevent health conditions that are more common at this age.

 Talk to your doctor about what tests you need, based on your current health and family history.
-Most healthy people in their 70s or older should have the following tests.
+Most healthy people in their 70s or older should have routine screening tests such as:

 Every 2 years